786mrnoor/web-development-notes/css/animation.md

 An animation lets an element gradually change from one style to another.

+It consist of two components:

+1. A style describing the CSS animation.
+1. keyframes.

 ## `@keyframes`

 control the steps in an animation sequence by defining CSS styles for points along the animation sequence.